Sport Integrity Toolkit

 An important strategy in developing child safe environments is staff development:

-- ensuring that all staff (paid and volunteers) understand their mandatory and/or ethical reporting obligations for suspected child abuse and/or neglect
+- ensuring that all personnel (both paid and volunteers) understand their mandatory and/or ethical reporting obligations for suspected child abuse and/or neglect

-- ensuring all staff have a clear understanding of what is acceptable/unacceptable behaviour and know who to contact about concerns they may have
+- ensuring all personnel have a clear understanding of what is acceptable/unacceptable behaviour and know who to contact about concerns they may have

 - organisations working to create child safe environments and strengthen their environment are committed to and understand the importance of children’s safety.